trebeljahr/trebeljahr.com/_booknotes/life-3.0.md

 Brain experiments can lead to conclusions about where functionality is localized in the brain , but often it's the case that the conscious experience is decoupled from the raw information processing part.

-Illusions and the idea of dreams show this pretty well, without stimulation you can "see" and what you see is not actually what has stimulated the retina, but an after the fact cobbler together image.
+Illusions and the idea of dreams show this pretty well, without stimulation you can "see" and what you see is not  what has stimulated the retina, but an after the fact cobbler together image.
 Visual consciousness is not in the eyes.

 Consciousness is assembled after events have happened, our conscious experience lags behind the real world, because it takes time to assemble it, and to include all of the sensory information included in it into one coherent picture.
 When a finger touches the nose, the speed at which the nerve impulse happens has to be different because the length of neurons they have to pass through is different, yet we feel that the touch at nose and finger happened simultaneously, because the brain waits until the fingers input is in, before assembling the conscious experience.